 Create a Plan

 There is no doubt that puppies are cute.
 That, by itself, helps right away when puppy training doesn’t go as planned.
-Still, having a plan will help you get through the ups and downs of puppy training, especially when you live and/or travel full time in an RV.
+Still, having a plan will help you get through the ups and downs of puppy training, especially when you live full time in an RV.

 Crate training, potty training, behavior training, puppy health, and exercise are all to be taken into consideration when you get a puppy.
 All of these need to be planned for within the scope of RV living.
 It can be done!